inferablehq/inferable-go/README.md

 <details>

-<summary>👉 The Golang SDK for Inferable reflects the types from the input struct of the function.
-Read more about it here.</summary>
+<summary>👉 The Golang SDK for Inferable reflects the types from the input struct of the function.</summary>

 Unlike the TypeScript schema, the Golang SDK for Inferable reflects the types from the input struct of the function.
 It uses the [invopop/jsonschema](https://pkg.go.dev/github.com/invopop/jsonschema) library under the hood to generate JSON schemas from Go types through reflection.